 Four Specific areas:

 It’s important for children to discover phonemic awareness – the ability to hear and identify different words and sounds and use these to support reading and writing.
 We teach this through our Catton Grove Phonics Approach, which the children will continue as they move through the school.
-We aim to enrich the children’s vocabulary and story writing skills through our Talk 4 Writing texts.
+We aim to enrich the children’s vocabulary and story writing skills through our Talk 4 Writing texts, and our daily word aware sessions.
 We have a positive reading culture in our school and believe that every child is a reader.

 In Maths, we use daily Maths Meetings to give the children the opportunity every day to practise key mathematical learning.
 We rehearse the days of the week, months of the year and counting forwards and backwards to name just a few.
 Maths is enhanced through the daily routine, for example, singing number rhymes and counting how many children have attended each day.
 We incorporate the White Rose Maths programme which enables the children to learn every day problem solving through an interactive approach.